spyking-circus/spyking-circus/docs_sphinx/code/config.rst

-    cut_off        = 300, auto # Min and Max (auto=nyquist) cut off frequencies for the band pass butterworth filter [Hz] filter         = True      # If True, then a low-pass filtering is performed remove_median  = False     # If True, median over all channels is substracted to each channels (movement artefacts)
+    cut_off        = 300, auto # Min and Max (auto=nyquist) cut off frequencies for the band pass butterworth filter [Hz] filter         = True      # If True, then a low-pass filtering is performed remove_median  = False     # If True, median over all channels is substracted to each channels (movement artefacts) common_ground  =           # If you want to use a particular channel as a reference ground: should be a valid channel number

 .. warning::